• WHO WE ARE

 I wish that I had paid closer attention at the time.

-Because, when a group from Los Angeles – Peter Tork, Mickey Dolenz, Davey Jones and Michael Nesmith – because America’s favorite pop group in the late 60s, much of their rise to stardom passed me by.
+Because, when a group from Los Angeles – Peter Tork, Mickey Dolenz, Davey Jones and Michael Nesmith – became America’s favorite pop group in the late 60s, much of their rise to stardom passed me by.
 I never watched their TV show, and the only radio in the house wasn’t in the house.
 It was in the car.
 I was aware of them, but I couldn’t appreciate just how good they were.

 I never owned a Monkees record!